 1. Avoid high temperatures and sunlight

-The high temperatures of daily life usually come from sunlight, hairdryers, radiators and computer screens and the ultraviolet rays in sunlight are also deadly.
-Keep away from them and store them out of direct sunlight and at a low temperature.
-The recommended storage temperature is 15-24 degrees.
-If the collectibles become greasy, place them in the freezer for 15 minutes to cool.
-Please use a cold breeze setting if you need to use a hairdryer.
-It is better to use LED cold light to avoid using spotlights in the display case lighting.
-As a special reminder, the collectible toys will also become brittle in prolonged low-temperature environments.
-Please take care not to bump into them when playing in the northern in winter.
+The high temperatures encountered in daily life typically come from sources like sunlight, hairdryers, radiators, and computer screens, and the ultraviolet rays in sunlight can be particularly harmful.
+To preserve your collectibles, keep them away from these heat sources and store them out of direct sunlight in a cool environment.
+The recommended storage temperature is between 15-24°C. If your collectibles become greasy, you can place them in the freezer for 15 minutes to cool.
+If you must use a hairdryer, set it to the cold air option.
+It’s also better to use LED cold lights for display cases and avoid using spotlights.
+As a special reminder, collectibles can become brittle in prolonged low-temperature environments.
+Be careful not to bump or drop them, especially during the winter months in colder climates.

 2. Protection from moisture

-Remember to add desiccant (and change it regularly) to the display cases or showcases where you keep your precious collectibles.
-Please do not immerse the collectibles in water to clean them if they have become dusty or dirty.
+Remember to add desiccants (and replace them regularly) to the display cases or showcases where you store your precious collectibles.
+If your collectibles become dusty or dirty, please avoid immersing them in water to clean them.

 3. Prevent organic solvent cleaners and grease